Welcome to Kids Programs at The WasteShed

 Educational Goals:

-Camp WasteShed sessions are designed to foster creativity, confidence, and environmental awareness through the lens of creative reuse.
-Campers will explore unconventional and reclaimed materials, learning to prototype, build, and imagine new possibilities for everyday objects.
+WasteShed youth programs are designed to foster creativity, confidence, and environmental awareness through the lens of creative reuse.
+The WasteShed offers both free youth educational experiences and tuition-based programs that support our mission.
+WasteShed youth artists get to explore unconventional and reclaimed materials, learning to prototype, build, and imagine new possibilities for everyday objects.

 Through this process, the’ll develop (1) problem-solving skills, (2) materials literacy, and (3) an understanding of sustainability, all while having fun in a safe and supportive environment.

-This is a limited pilot program and we are unfortunately unable to offer scholarships for this season, but contact us in the form below to be notified about next year’s scholarship opportunities!
+WS Spring Camp and Summer Classes are limited pilot programs and we are unfortunately unable to offer scholarships for this season, but please get in touch to be contacted about next year’s scholarship opportunities!

 WasteShed Camp Counselors